wardaharshad/Calculator---Namaz_Clock-GUI/README.md

-# Calculator-GUI-at-Tkinter
+# Calculator-&-Namaz-Clock-GUI-at-Tkinter
-GUI of Calculator at Tkinter using Python
+GUI of Calculator and Namaz Clock at Tkinter using Python